 If you'd like to be part of the Wells Bring Hope Ambassadors Program, we'd love to hear from you!
 Respond to this Volunteer Match posting or visit our Ambassadors Program page at welllsbringhope.org/ambassadors-program/ to learn more or to sign up.

 Who are we?

 Wells Bring Hope drills wells to bring safe water to rural villages in Niger, West Africa, the poorest country in the world.
 We are committed to saving lives with safe water and providing sustainable solutions to transform lives for generations to come.
 The burden of finding water falls upon women and girls who walk miles every day to find water.
 It means that girls are unable to attend school and women have no time to work and earn money for their families.

-We are an all-volunteer organization, with just one paid employee, and so we place a very high value on those who want to work with us.
+We are an all-volunteer organization, and so we place a very high value on those who want to work with us.
 The work of our volunteers is more than just "a drop in the bucket."
 It is the lifeblood of our organization.
-Volunteers bring their passion and dedication to our team and for that, we are a very fortunate.
+Volunteers bring their passion and dedication to our team and for that, we are are very fortunate.

 About Wells Bring Hope

 16563 Park Lane Circle, Los Angeles, CA 90049, US

 Wells Bring Hope is a non-profit committed to drilling wells to bring safe water and sanitation to rural villages in Niger, West Africa, the poorest country in the world.
 Our Mission: Saving lives with safe water.

 Wells Bring Hope is a non-profit committed to drilling wells to bring safe water to rural villages in Niger, West Africa.
 Niger is a place where contaminated water kills innocent victims, most often infants and young children.